GriffinHeart/user-config/README.md

   - install python plugin and install python version
 	- `asdf global python <version>
 	- install pipx into that version `pip install pipx`
+14. Transfer work gpg keys
+15. setup podman

+Problems:
+If LspLog complains:

+`[ERROR][2022-10-27 14:11:45] .../vim/lsp/rpc.lua:733	"rpc"	"pylsp"	"stderr"	"2022-10-27 14:11:45,223 JST - WARNING - pylsp.config.config - Failed to load hook pylsp_definitions: Python version 3.11 is currently not supported.\n"`

+its because pylsp is using a old version of jedi that uses a version of parso that doesn't include python 3.11 grammar

+force a newer version of jedi
+`pipx inject --pip-args="--upgrade" python-lsp-server jedi`